markstringer-dti/markstringer-dti.github.io/dti.md

 Users eat fruit.
 The only look at flowers.
 Nobody ever died from looking at a flower.
 A sour apple can give you bad indigestion and some fruit is actually poisonous.

 Similarly, implemented, delivered projects have to actually give value to their users and this involve an interaction with users which is different from buying and selling flowers.
 User have to actually get some good, some value out of using a software product.
 What 'good' that value, is, is radically different for different kinds of products.
 For example, it's very different for a social media product than it is for a government form.
-But like fruit, the process of "using" fruit for users is one were, if it doesn't taste right, they will spit it out, and if it isn't grown right, it could do them harm.
+But like fruit, the process of "using" fruit for users is one where, if it doesn't taste right, they will spit it out, and if it isn't looked after properly, it could do them harm.

 To be honest, I wish I were able to cite some other reference in support of this idea of "flowers and fruit" than a 2000 year old religious text.

 Because for me, moving a project from its "flowers" state to its "fruit state" is one of the most important things that anybody is doing when they are trying to deliver a project, it's also one of the hardest, and it's one that hardly anybody talks about.

 What makes this so hard?
 Well, one of the things that makes it so hard is the nature of project ideas that we talked about.
-What makes project ideas attractive - the kinds of things that get money -  is their instant appeal that happens without much, if any, thought.
-Often what creates that instant appeal is that they suggest some of these features: easy, fast, cheap, same and all.
+What makes project ideas attractive - the kinds of things that get money -  is that what makes them liked doesn't require conscious thought.
+Often what makes people like things straight away is that they don't require much thought, but they do suggest some of these features: easy, fast, cheap, same and all.

 The problems start when anyone tries to implement the idea.
 This is especially a problem if someone tries to implement the idea using an iterative framework like Scrum.
 In Scrum the team meet at the beginning of every work day and talk about what they're going to do that day and anything that's stopping from doing what they want to do.
 They do this every working day.
 This is called the stand up.